Loreto College Foxrock Open Night May 2021

 Loreto College Foxrock Virtual Tour is available here for viewing.

-Due to current government health guidelines we are not in a position to offer personal tours of the school at present.
-We would ask you to click on the link below to view our virtual tour and keep an eye on our website for our upcoming Virtual Open Night.
-If you have any questions or queries please contact our school reception on 2895637 or firstname.lastname@example.org.
+Please click on the link below to view our virtual tour.
+If you have any questions or queries please contact our school reception on 2895637 or email@example.com.

 Please note, use your mouse/keypad to move the camera in all directions on each image.